Prevention Policy

 What does an internal prevention advisor do?

-A prevention advisor is an expert within your organisation who is responsible for promoting occupational health and safety and applying the Welfare Act.
+A prevention advisor is an in-house expert responsible for promoting workplace safety and health and implementing the Welfare Act.
 He or she:

 • Identifies potential risks within the working environment and assists in preparing (task) risk assessments.